 The strain of Fusarium oxysporum f. sp. cubense (Foc) that became known as tropical race 4 (TR4) was ‘discovered’ in the 1990s when plantations of Cavendish bananas were established in peninsular Malaysia and the Indonesian island of Sumatra, only to be promptly destroyed by Fusarium wilt.
-This despite the fact that disease-free tissue-culture plantlets had been used.
 For Ivan Buddenhagen, the unexpected outbreaks are part of a bigger puzzle on the origin of the 30 or so strains that are pathogenic to bananas, which he believes he has cracked.

 In the talk he gave at last month’s Wageningen Banana Day, the Professor Emeritus at UC Davis went over the evidence for his hypothesis that TR4 is native to Malaysia and Sumatra and started off as an endophyte in Musa acuminata ssp. malaccensis, one of the wild ancestors of domesticated bananas.

-He began his explanation with the observation that wild species of bananas rarely, if ever, show symptoms of Fusarium wilt.
-This, he says, is because in the wild susceptibility to a local, potentially pathogenic strain would have been selected against, as infected plants would have died and left no descendants.
+He began his explanation with the observation that wild species of bananas rarely show symptoms of Fusarium wilt.
+This, he says, is because in the wild susceptibility to a local and potentially pathogenic strain would have been selected against, as infected plants would have died and left no descendants.

 Domesticated bananas first became sick when they were taken outside their native habitat and transplanted in soils that contained Fom strains they had not evolved with.
 Since suckers do not show symptoms of Fusarium wilt, using asymptomatic but infected suckers as planting material further contributed to the spread of the disease, eventually taking it beyond Asia.